(i) Aims

 Points to Remember: The relationship between the Right to Information (RTI) and a functioning democracy.
 The role of transparency and accountability in a democratic system.
 Potential limitations and challenges in implementing RTI.
 Case studies of successful and unsuccessful RTI implementations.
 Suggestions for strengthening RTI mechanisms.
 Introduction: The statement “Right to Information is a necessary condition … Read more

-What are the elements of cooperative federalism in the Indian Constitution?
+What are the major instruments of cooperative federalism in India?